Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 So a good workout, more or less.
 A super fuckin’ expensive workout with unnecessary risk and no sight or sound of their objective.
 For the fifth go in a row.
 Shit was gettin’ old.

 He turned the water pressure right up so it could blast the lingering knots out of his muscles, and shimmied his spine to extract a satisfying *crick* from his neck.
 Fact was, he was wearing the Mass well these days.
-He could probably even hack a bigger, tougher, meaner model if he had to, but...well, that wasn’t his job.
-Still...a little extra armor wouldn’t be a bad idea…Yeah.
+He could probably even hack a bigger, tougher, meaner model if he had to, but... well, that wasn’t his job.
+Still... a little extra armor wouldn’t be a bad idea…Yeah.
 Maybe time to push it again.
 Can’t have a shortstack like Chimp embarrassing him too much.

 Still.
 Given what it took to break the *last* Alpha, the best Costello could ever personally hope for was a supporting role.
 He had to responsibly command after all, and he wasn’t Beef enough anyway.
 The satisfaction of *finally* getting to break that goddamn Alpha was going to be somebody else’s, sadly.
-And by somebody...probably Firth, with everyone helping out.
+And by somebody... probably Firth, with everyone helping out.

 ...He felt a little bad about it, but Costello hoped to fuck they’d catch it on video when he did.
 Them, or maybe those combat camera kids.
 Low-key brave as fuck, they were...

 Behind him, the rest of the Lads filed into the shower, making pleased grumbly noises as the hot mist and water blitzed away the chill from the ice water used in de-suiting.
 And, as always, Titan had a dumb question to get their minds settled.

-"So...Fremen or Sardaukar?"
+"So...
+Fremen or Sardaukar?"

 "Oh Jesus *shit* you fuckin’ nerd," Firth grumbled, ducking under the shower head.
 All of them were a foot too low for him.
 "We’re *HEAT.* Better’n either of those pretend psycho spacefucks."